danieljprice/phantom/docs/user-guide/apr_guide.rst

 ::

-  use dim, only:use_apr
+  use dim,  only::use_apr
-  use part, only:apr_level,aprmassoftype
+  use part, only::apr_level,aprmassoftype

 Note that apr_level is integer(kind=1).